master8282/can_radio_converter/README.md

 global distributors and partners to push open hardware movement.<br>

   Addendum:
-  I add "caraudios" directory in "examples", where I will place my code for arduino based converters between streeng wheel    buttons and aftermarket car stereos.
+  I added "caraudios" directory in "examples", where I will place my code for arduino based converters between streeng wheel    buttons and aftermarket car stereos.
-  1. 2011 Dodge Avenger, internal CAN-B 83,3k, the head - Pioneer MVH-200EX, stadarded 3,5mm jack for managing the devices by resistence.
+  1. 2011 Dodge Avenger, internal CAN-B 83K3BPS, the head - Pioneer MVH-200EX, stadarded 3,5mm jack for managing the devices by resistence.